TechXplorerFR/FPGAlize/Documents/FunctionalSpecifications/FunctionalSpecifications.md

 - A teacher's role allows the creation of "rooms" to share with their student.
 This role should also be able to import their own examples to the "rooms".
 - A student role able to add, read, update and delete elements from either the code or the simulation interface.

 #### 1.2.4.
-Target audience
+Target Audience

 The target audience includes:
-- IT teachers and their students,
+- IT teachers and students interested in FPGA technology.
-- FPGA programmers looking to test their program,
+- Individuals seeking to understand how FPGAs work.

 #### 1.2.5.
 Deliverables

 | Deliverable               | Purpose                                                                                                                                                            |